mzwiessele/topslam/README.md

 ## Model Opimization

-We provide an optimization routine in `cellSLAM.optimize.optimize_model`, which optimizes a model in the way we optimize the models.
+We provide an optimization routine in `topslam.optimize.optimize_model`, which optimizes a model in the way we optimize the models.
 This is only a first order help for optimization.
 If you have trouble optimizing your data, consider z-normalization before optimization.
 Additionally we provide a model creator, which creates a BayesianGPLVM model for you.
 See the example application below for usage.